School of Architecture & Landscape Design, Shri Mata Vaishno Devi University

 Department of Architecture and Landscape Design (formerly School of Architecture and Landscape Design), Shri Mata Vaishno Devi University is located in Kakryal Village near Katra town of Jammu and Kashmir.
-It is the only Architectural college in Jammu and Kashmir, making it one of the most important institutions in the state.
+It is among 4 (four) Architectural colleges in Jammu and Kashmir, it is one of the most important institutions in the India ranked 31 by NIRF in India under Architecture Category in 2024.

 The School of Architecture was started in the year 2006.
 Dr. C.L.
 Razdan was the founding director of the department.
 It currently offers a five year Bachelor of Architecture course.
 The department has students from all over India.

 History

 The Department of Architecture & Landscape Design (DA&LD) started in 2006 with the first batch of 40 students.
 The first three years of the department were spent on shared basis in the buildings of other UG & PG schools of the University.
 Meanwhile, DA&LD faculty consider themselves fortunate to have got the job of designing the DA&LD building under the leadership of First Director of the School Prof. C.L.Razdan. the beautiful design of the building with passionate learning environment was soon ready on paper & the building was ultimately inaugurated on 4 December 2009 by the Chancellor SMVDU & hon’ble Governor of J&K sh.
 N.N.Vohra.

 From the year 2006-2012, Prof. C.L.
 Razdan with his ideology, "Architecture is all about feeling", guided and nurtured the new institution to a level where it has made its name among the best institutes in the zone in a short span of time.
 The college has made its presence felt in the field through its regular participation in National Competitions, its participation in NASA Conventions and made it mark among other colleges by successful organization of Zonal NASA Convention – VOGUE in the year 2010.

 Presently guided by Ar.
 Aditya K. Singh [Landscape Architect, S.P.A., Delhi], Director, the institute is experiencing the winds of positivity and change.
 The focus of the institute is to build the ‘sense of space’ among its students while trying to catch the ‘essence or the spirit of architecture’.
 Other guides are the architects like Ar.
 Abhiney Gupta, Ar.
 Navin Gupta, Ar.
 Abhimanyu Sharma, Ar.
 Anoop Sharma and Civil Engineering expert Er.
 V.K.Dogra.